-With the early onset of colder weather, homeowners are seeking alternative and economical methods of keeping warm.
-The increase in the use of home heating appliances also increases the risk of home heating fires; the second leading cause of U.S. home fires and the third-leading cause of home fire deaths.
+With the onset of cooler weather, homeowners are seeking alternative and economical methods of keeping warm.
+The increase in the use of home heating appliances also increases the risk of home heating fires; the second leading cause of U.S. home fires and home fire injuries and the third-leading cause of home fire deaths.